lee-dohm/lee-dohm.github.io/_posts/2016-06-10-my-story-about-how-open-source-has-impacted-my-career.md

 **Q: Do you code?
 If so, were you a coder when you got started with open source, and how did you learn to code?**

 Yes, I code.
 [As I state on my About page](/about/), I've been learning about computers and how to code since the late 1970s.
 It was a mixture of reading books and magazines, taking general classes, experimenting, and some college sprinkled in the middle there.
-To be honest, I'm still learning to code :laughing: But yes, I feel that I was already a coder when I got started with open source.
+To be honest, I'm always learning and improving my coding skills.
+But yes, I was already a coder when I got started with open source.

 **Q: How have you participated in open source communities beyond code?
 Do you moderate forums, blog, tweet, give talks, push pixels, or support open source projects in some other way?**

 As I stated above, I'm the Community Manager for Atom and Electron.
 This includes moderating [Discuss, the official Atom and Electron message board](https://discuss.atom.io), writing on the [Atom blog](https://blog.atom.io), tweeting from my [personal account](https://twitter.com/leedohm) and the [Atom](https://twitter.com/AtomEditor) and [Electron](https://twitter.com/electronjs) accounts.
+Along with all of that, I lead the effort to triage all incoming Atom Issues.

-I've also given exactly [one talk](https://speakerdeck.com/leedohm/conversational-aikido-1) at this time.
+I've given exactly [one talk](https://speakerdeck.com/leedohm/conversational-aikido-1) at this time.

 I'm also a member of the Open Source virtual team within GitHub, working on improving open source on GitHub and in general.

 **Q: How did you make the leap from casual bystander to participant?
 Did you have any mentors along the way?
 What were the challenges and barriers to entry?**